Car buying secrets revealed: 10 top tips to get a great deal

 With the arrival of the new ‘20’ plate registrations, we reveal the top 10 tips to get a great deal on a new car in 2020

-The new-car market is rich, varied, and populated by hundreds of appealing models, each cleverly marketed and vying for your hard-earned cash.
+The new-car market is rich, varied, and populated by a huge number of appealing models, each cleverly marketed and vying for your hard-earned cash.

 So with the new 20 plate models now in showrooms, we’ve put together a comprehensive guide to getting the best deal.
 Don’t visit a dealership or open a configurator before scrolling down and reading our top tips.

 There have never been more purchase routes for buyers.
 Traditional dealers vie with online brokers and intermediaries for the attention – and wallets – of motorists.

 But however you buy your car, you’ll need to make sure that you buy right.
 It’s crucial that you do your homework in order to choose the best model, select the correct finance and get the most from both your dealer, and the car you order.

 That’s why we’ve covered the 10 top tips of car buying.
 Here you’ll find some familiar, and not so familiar, gems of information and advice, all of which are intended to make the whole car-buying process just that little bit easier.

 1. Gather a range of offers